Want the best of VICE News straight to your inbox? Sign up here.

 “We have been clear that Congress should act swiftly to confirm these and the many other outstanding nominations,” that official said.

 Trump himself has howled about the Senate’s failure to confirm his nominees, even threatening to take the unprecedented and constitutionally questionable step of forcing Congress to adjourn so he could ram through some nominees without a vote.
 But Giroir wasn’t one of the positions he mentioned he wanted filled in a recent Rose Garden rant.

 McConnell aides declined to respond on-record to inquiries about the lengthy delays.

 In comes a pandemic

-The U.S. absence at the WHO meant that at the organization’s February executive board meetings, held as the coronavirus was hurtling towards pandemic proportions, America’s seat at the table was filled not with a medical expert with political clout like Giroir, but with U.N.
+The U.S. absence at the WHO meant that at the organization’s February executive board meetings, held as the coronavirus was hurtling toward pandemic proportions, America’s seat at the table was filled not with a medical expert with political clout like Giroir but with U.N.
 Ambassador Andrew Bremberg and lower-level staff.

 Bremberg is not a doctor, and while he has some public health experience, he had spent his career in domestic policy before being confirmed as Trump’s permanent representative to the U.N. in Geneva three months earlier in October.

 Bremberg headed the U.S. delegation at WHO’s key February annual meeting, which included debate over how the world should respond to the coronavirus and prepare for other pandemic threats.